Gmedulla101/Template-project/README.md

 This is a project where I replicate the UI and functionality of a concept business template.
-This is to showcase my skills in HTML, CSS and JavaScript and how tosse skills would apply in a real client request.
+This is to showcase my skills in HTML, CSS and JavaScript and how those skills would apply in a real client request.